Monster (The Automatic song): Release

-In 2017 the lyrics of the chorus were paraphrased in a radio advert for U.K. commercial vehicle leasing company Vanmonster.

-Universal Music Polska released "Monster" on 29 March 2011.

 Critical reception

-The band have not had a bigger hit from either Not Accepted Anywhere or This Is A Fix, the closest to reaching "Monster" was 2008 single "Steve McQueen" which charted at No. 16 on the UK charts, considerably lower than predicted; however, this was due to several mistakes made by the band's label, who took an extra week to digitally release the track "Steve McQueen".
+The band have not had a bigger hit from either Not Accepted Anywhere or This Is A Fix.
+The closest to reaching "Monster" was the 2008 single "Steve McQueen" which charted at No. 16 on the UK charts, considerably lower than predicted; however, this was due to several mistakes made by the band's label, who took an extra week to digitally release the track "Steve McQueen".
 Half of the band in 2005 believed that Not Accepted Anywhere track "Rats" would end up being a bigger hit than "Monster".

 The track has received fairly mixed reviews, Dom Gourlay of Contact Music slated the pop track calling it "daft, irresponsible and unforgettably irritating" whilst Stephen Ackroyd of Click Music rated the track music higher, giving it 4/5.
 Drowned in Sound's Rachel Cawley gave the track 0 out of 10, attacking fans of the track saying; "If it was you who requested this to be played on the radio, you have my sympathy.
 Are you so stupefied that you find this ditchwater enthralling?"
 MusicOHM's Ryan Thomas reacted to the track far more positively, saying "Monster is an electrifying 3 minutes and 44 seconds of pop music at its finest" NME also praised the track "it's the catchiest indie hit of the summer, boasting a hook that could disembowel a whale" Gigwise.com however was not as positive, referring to previous singles "Recover" and "Raoul" saying "The Automatic's releases are getting progressively worse each time.
 Are they running out of good songs?"